Best Playgrounds on O’ahu (Updated 2025) | Parks with Swings & Family Favorites

 Beyond the playground itself, Nuuanu Valley Park remains one of the best green spaces on Oʻahu.
 The valley’s cooler temperatures and steady breeze make it a perfect weekend escape.
 Towering monkeypods shade the grass, banyan roots beg to be climbed, and the sound of kids laughing under the trees feels like old Hawaiʻi.

 It’s also one of my favorite family photo locations.
-The mix of lush greenery, dappled light, and peaceful surroundings make every session feel calm and natural — no stiff posing required.
+The mix of lush greenery, dappled light, and peaceful surroundings make every session feel calm and natural.
+No stiff posing required.

-Why are there so few swings?
-Swings are expensive to install and require large safety zones and constant maintenance, so many parks skipped them in favor of climbing structures.
+A: Swings are expensive to install and require large safety zones and constant maintenance, so many parks skipped them in favor of climbing structures.

-Which Oʻahu playgrounds have swings?
-Kanewai, Kailua District, Kaelepulu Park (AKA Triangle Park), Booth District, Pōhākupu Mini Park (AKA Dinosaur Park), and Pākī Community Park currently have swings for kids of various ages.
+A: Kanewai, Kailua District, Kaelepulu Park (AKA Triangle Park), Booth District, Pōhākupu Mini Park (AKA Dinosaur Park), and Pākī Community Park currently have swings for kids of various ages.

-Are new playgrounds being built?
-Yes!
+A: Yes.
 The City’s Kākou for Parks initiative is refurbishing old parks and building new inclusive playgrounds like Kolowalu Park in Kakaʻako.

-Where can I see photos from Nuuanu Valley Park?
-Check out my latest Little Bird sessions at Nuuanu — a favorite photo spot for families thanks to its shade, greenery, and relaxed island feel.
+A: Check out my latest Little Bird sessions at Nuuanu — a favorite photo spot for families thanks to its shade, greenery, and relaxed island feel.